 DAY 8: PANORAMIC MOUNTAIN FLIGHT AND DEPARTURE

 DAY 1: ARRIVAL IN KATHMANDU (NEPAL)Our personnel will be waiting at the Kathmandu international airport to receive you with a traditional welcome.
-After checking into the hotel and refreshment, your guide of the circuit will inform you about the necessary formalities and the upcoming program.
+After checking into the hotel and refreshments, your guide of the circuit will inform you about the necessary formalities and the upcoming program.
 Depending on arrival time, you will have the choice of visiting nearby shrines or resting.

 - Accommodation in the Hotel.

-From the hilltop one can enjoy a panorama of Kathmandu and the rest of the Valley.
-A long stairway reaches the Stupa up the wooded hillside and past statues of the Buddha.
+From the hilltop, one can enjoy a panorama of Kathmandu and the rest of the Valley.
+A long stairway reaches the stupa up the wooded hillside and past statues of the Buddha.
 But watch out for the monkeys!
 At the top, you'll see devotees making rounds of the stupa, spinning the praying wheels as they go around and around.

 Another significant thing to be seen here is a magnificent two-tiered golden temple of Harati, the grandmother deity of children and smallpox, believed to be an Ogress until later converted into Buddhist and to be a great caretaker of the children.
 Next to the temple is the Dewa Dharma Monastery, noted for a bronze icon of Buddha and traditional Tibetan paintings, destroyed by the 2015 earthquake and reconstructed.